Skip to main content

 • Survey your speakers for special needs (laser pointer, internet connection for demos, audio, video, etc.)

-• Work with your AV production team to determine:
+• Work with your AV production service provider to determine:

 • The appropriate type of microphones for your speakers (lavaliers, podium microphone, wireless handheld etc.)